Saief1999/utility-scripts/README.md

 cat file | sponge file
 ```

-This is especially when we have many operations. and we want to save them into the same file.
+This is especially useful when we have many operations. and we want to save them into the same file.

 ```bash
 cat file | sort | cut -d" " -f1 | head -n 5 | sponge file
 ```

-Node that some commands have the ability to save into the same file already. like `sed -i` for example
+Note that some commands can save the output into the same file already. like `sed -i` for example

 ### Add Swap (Very important)

-Running out of memory in linux is never a good thing.
+Running out of memory in Linux is never a good thing.
 The system will crash with no warnings.
 For that it's very important to add Swap memory ( 4 ~ 5 GB is enough )

-There's no reason to add a swap partition in initial setup.
+There's no reason to add a swap partition in the initial setup.
 We can do it later on using a `swap file` that we create.
-Both method are viable but the second is more flexible.
+Both methods are viable but the second is more flexible.

 ### Do not enable services for packages